originphp/framework/origin/docs/utilities/queue.md

 ## Adding Jobs to the Queue

+You will most likely be adding jobs to a queue from either the controller, model or shell.

-To add a job to the queue, you just use set a queue name and then pass array of data.
-This data is stored as a JSON string in the table.
-The queue name can consist of letters,numbers,hypens and underscores.
+To add a job to the queue you just use set a queue name and then pass array of data.
+The queue name can consist of letters,numbers,hyphens and underscores.
 Once you have added the job it will return the job id.

 ````php
 Use Origin\Utility\Queue;